What You Need to Know About Serverless Functions in HubSpot

 Serverless functions can be used for multiple purposes, but some ideas to quickly get up and running with them include:

-• Updating a HubDB table based on a form submission or other action
+• Updating a HubDB table based on form submissions or other actions

 • Manipulating contact properties without requiring form submissions

-• Getting specific details for another contact, deal, or another object from the HubSpot API
+• Retrieving specific details for contacts, deals, or other objects from the HubSpot API

 Other Important Considerations Regarding Serverless Functions